microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

 - **Ready-to-Execute Commands**: Specific PowerShell CLI commands for each recommended change
 - **Monitoring Strategy**: KPIs, success metrics, and ongoing governance tracking

-> [!TIP]
+> [!WARNING]
-> **AI-Powered Productivity Boost**: While the generated plan may require some refinement and validation against your specific organizational requirements, it provides a foundation that would typically require hours of research, documentation review, and strategic planning.
+> While the generated plan may require some refinement and validation against your specific organizational requirements, it provides a foundation that would typically require hours of research, documentation review, and strategic planning.
 This demonstrates how AI can accelerate governance planning from days to minutes.

 ### 📚 Learn More